workleap/wl-r2wc/README.md

   - run `pnpm dev` for React app.

 > [!IMPORTANT]
-> whenever you make a change inside the `widgets` you need only to run `pnpm build` and then refresh your running apps.
+> Whenever you make a change inside the `widgets` you need only to run `pnpm build` and then refresh your running apps.

 You can follow the next steps to see how you can change and see the result.